marisaarevali/scheduleapp/README.md

 # treeningplaan

+school project
-scedule making app with python and flask
+schedule making app with python and flask css is made from classmates